U.S. NAVY IMMOBILIZES JAPANESE FLEET

 On this date, July 28, 1945, Vice Adm.
 John S. “Slew” McCain’s carrier flagship, USS Shangri-La, began a series of tailhook attacks on the remnants of the Combined Fleet anchored in the Japanese naval base at Kure Harbor south of Hiroshima on the main island of Honshū.
 Carrier aviators flying Curtiss SB2C Helldiver dive bombers and Vought F4U Corsairs had mauled Kure earlier in March.
 Now Japanese Emperor Hirohito’s fleet lay impotent and rusting in its anchorage, lacking sufficient fuel, aircraft, and trained air crews to harm the U.S. Pacific Fleet.
 The well-publicized July 1945 raids (July 24–26 and today’s on the 28th) clobbered prime Japanese targets: three battleships, a new aircraft carrier, two heavy cruisers, other warships, even tankers and a merchant ship.
 Thrown into the bargain were nearly 700 Japanese aircraft destroyed or damaged.

 The Kure raids were also controversial.
 McCain and his staff, but not higher-ups Adm.
 William “Bull” Halsey and Fleet Admiral Chester W. Nimitz, opposed the raids because the Japanese ships in Kure Harbor had been reduced, for all intents and purposes, to serving as floating antiaircraft batteries.
-That said, as a result of July’s three raids on Kure 170 aviators received Navy Crosses, the most since the four-day Battle of Midway in 1942 yielded 154 Navy Crosses to Navy men and Marines, against a loss of 83 Navy airmen.
+That said, as a result of July’s three raids on Kure some 170 aviators received Navy Crosses, the most since the 4‑day Battle of Midway in 1942 yielded 154 Navy Crosses to Navy men and Marines, against a loss of 83 Navy airmen.
 After the October 1944 Battle of Leyte Gulf had ended the offensive capability of Japan’s once-feared First Mobile Fleet (Dai-Ichi Kidō Kantai), Americans mocked the entire Japanese Combined Fleet as the “immobile fleet.”
 By the end of July, the “immobile fleet” was a hopeless, ineffective combat force.

 U.S. Navy’s Kure Harbor Blitz, July 1945